adubois/adubois.github.io/_posts/2016-01-17-create-github-blog.md

 Instead of hosting your site at https://username.github.io, you can setup a custom domain such as http://yoursite.yourdomain.com.

-Note that this will remove the `s` in https but blogs integrity should be verified using Git signed commits rather than relying on a broken public certificates infrastructure.
+Note that this will loose the `s` in https but blogs integrity should be verified using Git signed commits rather than relying on a broken public certificates infrastructure.
 However Github may allow in the future the upload of private key and certificate to put back some level of security.